peakshift/bitcoin-ux/payments/introduction.md

 Its possible to connect two computers together to share files or even make calls between themselves without the internet — but if you want to communicate someone outside of this network you would go to a Telcom (ISP) to get a connection to the global information network.
 The same with lightning — you can connect to a Lightning Service Provider (LSP) which would provide you access to a larger network of payment channels, a global payment network.

+## Questions

+- Do my funds get locked up for every payment on lightning?
+- How is lightning able to achieve such fast payments?

 [^1]: https://bitcoin.org/en/protect-your-privacy